handmadecode/quill/README.md

 dependency on the [guru-nidi](https://github.com/nidi3/jdepend) fork.

 The `jdepend` plugin was deprecated in Gradle version 5 and is scheduled to be removed in Gradle version 6.
-Because of this, the JDepend Additions plugin is *not* applied by the 'all' plugin or by the 'core' plugin; it must always be applied explicitly.
+Because of this, the JDepend Additions plugin is *not* applied by the 'core' plugin.

 ### Usage